 NIMAS in Purchase Orders & Contracts

-State Education Agencies (SEAs) and Local Education Agencies (LEAs) play an important role in obligating publishers to submit NIMAS-conformant files of textbooks and related core instructional materials to the NIMAC.
+SEAs and LEAs play an important role in obligating publishers to submit NIMAS-conformant files of textbooks and related core instructional materials to the NIMAC.
 This is accomplished by contract or by including appropriate language in purchase orders.
 When a publisher has already submitted the NIMAS-conformant file for a specific title and version that is to be purchased, an assurance should be given to the SEA/LEA.

 MathML facilitates the creation of accessible math and science content, especially for students with vision impairments.
-See MathML in NIMAS to learn more.
+Visit MathML in NIMAS to learn more.